tyrneh/options-implied-probability/QUICK_START.md

 ![Python version](https://img.shields.io/badge/python-3.10-blue.svg)
 [![Code Style: Black](https://img.shields.io/badge/code%20style-black-black.svg)](https://github.com/ambv/black)

-<H3>OIPD generates a probability distribution--a single curve that describes the probabilities of future prices for a security--from options data.
+<strong>OIPD generates a probability distribution–a single curve that describes the probabilities of future prices for a security–from options data.

 These probabilities reflect the consensus, risk-neutral expectations of all market participants.
-While markets don't predict the future with certainty, under the efficient market hypothesis, these collective expectations represent the best available estimate of what might happen.</h3>
+While markets don't predict the future with certainty, under the efficient market hypothesis, these collective expectations represent the best available estimate of what might happen.</strong>

 # Quick start